 The most important parks and public spaces in America are rely on public-private partnerships to make them vibrant and successful.
 The effort to create Dorothea Dix Park is one of those best-practice public-private partnerships – between the City of Raleigh and Dix Park Conservancy.
 The City of Raleigh owns and operates Dorothea Dix Park.
 The Conservancy is a 501(c)(3) nonprofit that exists to support the City in its efforts, serve as its philanthropic partner, and help ensure the creation and long-term success of Dorothea Dix Park.

 Parks, Recreation and Cultural Resources Department

 The department strives to connect and enrich our community through exceptional experiences.
-The City of Raleigh owns and operates Dorothea Dix Park, under the leadership of the Raleigh Parks Director.
+The City of Raleigh owns and operates Dorothea Dix Park, under the leadership of the Raleigh Parks, Recreation & Cultural Resources Director, Stephen Bentley.
 The day-to-day planning, programming and operations of the park are conducted by the Dix Park team.

 Planning & Operations

 Dean Perry – Senior Planner